eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_operation_reference.rst

 ___________________________________________________________________________

    Returns the elements of the given type from the set of the receiver's ancestors as a Sequence.
    The returned sequence's elements are typed with the expected type (so there's no need to invoke ``oclAsType(oclType)`` on the sequence or its elements).
+In this example, the element root is also returned because Model is an instance of Package.
+All the element returned are ancestors for which ``oclIsKindOf(oclType)`` returns true.

    examples: